mlhartme/stool/DOCUMENTATION.md

     extends: "kutter"
     properties:
       image: "myregistry/hello:1.0.0"
-      cert: "${exec('cert.sh', stage)"
+      cert: "${exec('cert.sh', stage)}"

-A class has a set of operties, and it can extend other classes (i.e. inherits all properites from it).
-Properties can use Freemarker Template and invoke scripts to compute values.
+A class has a set of properties, and it can extend other classes (i.e. inherits all properites from it).
+Properties can use Freemarker templates and invoke scripts to compute values.

-You usually defines classes in a `stage.yaml` and store it in a `stage` label of an image.
+You usually define classes in a `stage-class.yaml` and store it in a `stage-class` label attached to an image.

-Technically, the class specifies a Helm chart and how to set it's values.
+Technically, the class specifies a Helm chart and how to compute its values.

 ### Context